MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Introduction

-To address these problems, we propose \emph{MM-ISTS}, which utilizes multimodal vision-text LLMs for ISTS forecasting.
+\enlargethispage{2\baselineskip} To address these problems, we propose \emph{MM-ISTS}, which utilizes multimodal vision-text LLMs for ISTS forecasting.
 MM-ISTS consists of four major components: the Cross-Modal Vision-Text Encoding module, the ISTS Encoding module, the Adaptive Query-Based Feature Extractor, and the Multimodal Alignment.
-Specifically, MM-ISTS employs a Cross-Modal Vision-Text Encoding module to automatically transform ISTS to vision and text modality, which can preserve irregularity to the utmost.
-To better understand temporal correlations, we convert the original ISTS into 3-channel images, with channels for raw observational values, missingness masks, and time intervals, enabling the MLLMs to distinguish missing data.
-Further, we generate descriptive textual prompts with statistics (e.g., missing rates, variable ranges) and domain knowledge to enhance the reasoning capabilities of MLLMs.
-Moreover, to effectively capture temporal dynamics, we propose a customized ISTS Encoding module in parallel with the Vision-Text Encoding branch, which uses a multi-view embedding mechanism to project asynchronous observations, timestamps, and variable indices into a unified latent space.
-This is realized by a two-stage Transformer encoder that sequentially captures intra-series temporal dependencies and inter-series variable correlations, resulting in robust numerical representations.
+Specifically, MM-ISTS employs a Cross-Modal Vision-Text Encoding module to automatically transform ISTS into visual and textual modalities, which can effectively preserve the irregularity.
+To better understand temporal correlations, we convert the original ISTS into 3-channel images, with channels for raw observational values, missingness masks, and temporal intervals, enabling the MLLMs to distinguish missing data.
+Further, we generate descriptive textual prompts with statistics (e.g., missing rates and variable ranges) and dataset-specific domain knowledge to provide complementary contextual information for MLLM feature extraction.
+Moreover, to capture temporal dynamics, we propose a customized ISTS Encoding module in parallel with the Vision-Text Encoding branch, which uses a multi-view embedding mechanism to project asynchronous observations, timestamps, and variable indices into a unified latent space.
+This is realized by a two-stage Transformer encoder that sequentially captures intra-series temporal dependencies and inter-series variable correlations, resulting in robust ISTS representations.